not-yet-awesome-rust/not-yet-awesome-rust/README.md

 * A rustdoc backend for generating [zeal](https://zealdocs.org/)/ [dash](https://kapeli.com/dash) docsets is missing.

-## SSH

-* There exists no fully-featured pure-Rust implementation of an SSH client library.
-    * Features still need to be enumerated here!

 ## User Interfaces

 * A mature framework for Windows native UI has yet to be established.